grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 ---
 title: Wait-for-Ready
 description: >-
-  Explains how and why to configure the Wait-for-Ready feature.
+  Explains how to configure RPCs to wait for the server to be ready before sending the request.
 ---

 ### Overview

-This is a feature which can be used on a stub which will cause the rpcs to wait (until an optional deadline is exceeded) for the server to become available before sending the request.
-This allows for robust batch workflows as transient server problems (including startup) won't cause job failures.
+This is a feature which can be used on a stub which will cause the RPCs to wait (until an optional deadline is exceeded) for the server to become available before sending the request.
+This allows for robust batch workflows as transient server problems (including startup) won't cause failures.

 When an RPC is created while the channel is not in a READY state, without waitForReady it will immediately return a failure; with waitForReady it will simply block until the connection becomes ready.
 The default is **without** Wait-for-Ready.

-For detailed semantics see: [grpc/doc/wait-for-ready.md][grpc doc]
+For detailed semantics see [this][grpc doc].

 ### How to use Wait-for-Ready